-- WSU Facilities Services Waste Management is working with McKinstry to identify and install equipment to convert biohazard waste into compostable material.
-This project would reduce the amount of material being destroyed using the pathological incinerator, lowering WSU’s greenhouse gas emissions and water usage at the same time.
+This project will reduce the amount of material being destroyed using the pathological incinerator, lowering WSU’s greenhouse gas emissions and water usage at the same time.

 - WSU Environmental Health and Safety manages the hazardous waste program and is constantly evaluating waste streams to find alternative methods of disposal.
 Over the last ten years 27,000 gallons of used motor oil has been sent to a refinery to recycle instead of an incinerator.
 Another waste stream that is being recycled is batteries.
 WSU recycles over 5,000 pounds of batteries per year.
 Mercury containing light tubes are also a common product which is recycled.
 Although WSU has transitioning to LED lighting, that transition is an expensive and time consuming undertaking.
 Currently, we have been recycling about 40,000 pounds of light tubes per year.